Sky Kingdom: History

 On 18 July 2005, a group of masked vigilantes attacked the group's headquarters, smashing windows and torching buildings.
 Two days later, 58 Sky Kingdom followers were arrested, and on 31 July three of Ariffin's four wives were arrested in Kelantan.
-Ariffin escaped capture and remains at large.
+Ariffin escaped capture.
 Forty-five of his followers face the charge of failing to observe the government fatwa by continuing to be "members of a sect declared deviant", which carries a fine up to RM 3,000 or two years in prison.
 One of those arrested faced an additional charge of "humiliating Islam" for claiming no longer to be a Muslim.

 Court cases will revolve around the right of religious freedom, which is theoretically guaranteed by the Malaysian constitution.

 On 1 August 2005, officials of the Besut Land Office destroyed Sky Kingdom's buildings, citing Section 129 of the National Land Code, which punishes unauthorised construction with land confiscation.
 The titular landowner is Ariffin's first wife, who failed to appear in court for a hearing on the ownership.
 At a 1 September 2005, hearing, a trial date for the 45 followers accused of violating the government fatwa was set for three days beginning 18 December.
 All of the accused are represented by Wan Haidi Wan Jusoh of Ubaidullah Aziz and Company, who unsuccessfully petitioned the court to order his name blacked out by the media.
 The Sky Kingdom had previously had great difficulty obtaining legal representation, presumably because of attorneys' fears of reprisals or negative publicity.

 As of 2007, after wide media coverage, the original Hulu Besut commune, now containing only 24 members, had reportedly chosen a new leader—a former police chief inspector in his 30s.
 The group is suspicious of visitors, and routinely turns out the commune's lights when a car approaches at night so as not to be found.

 In popular culture

-The Sky Kingdom commune was featured in a documentary titled Massacre Survivors: Malaysia's Secret Sect produced by SBS News dan distributed by Journeyman Pictures.
+The Sky Kingdom commune was featured in a documentary titled Massacre Survivors: Malaysia's Secret Sect produced by SBS News and distributed by Journeyman Pictures.
 The documentary's video can be seen on Journeyman's YouTube channel.
 The documentary later become an internet meme in Malaysia.